-The Le Marche region is a culturally rich area, divided into four provinces by four river valleys, in a remote part of Italy as yet undiscovered by the crowds, ensuring that the land and villages remain quiet and untouched.
-Its strategic location makes it a perfect spot for reaching all the most important destinations of central Italy including Florence, Siena, , Assisi, Perugia, Urbino, Gubbio, and Ravenna.
+The Marche region is a culturally rich area, divided into four provinces by four river valleys, in a remote part of Italy – undiscovered by the crowds – ensuring that the land and villages remain quiet and untouched.
+Its strategic location makes it a perfect spot for reaching all of the most important destinations of central Italy including Florence, Siena, Assisi, Perugia, Urbino, Gubbio, and Ravenna.

-The Le Marche region lies on the eastern side of central Italy, between the Adriatic Sea and the majestic Apennine Mountains, and has enough attractions to keep visitors busy for years.
+The Marche region lies on the eastern side of central Italy, between the Adriatic Sea and the majestic Apennine Mountains offering something for everyone – culture, art, wine making, history, music and landmarks.
 Admire the masterpieces of Renaissance art and architecture, hike across uncharted mountains, or hunt for the best catch of the day in its Mediterranean fishing port.
-It is still possible to experience a taste of old-world cuisine and culture in Le Marche, an area still unsullied by mass tourism, and very intriguing to foreigners.
-The Marchigiani, the people of the Le Marche region, are hard working, warm and friendly.
+It is still possible to experience a taste of Old-World cuisine and culture in Le Marche, an area still unsullied by mass tourism, and very intriguing to foreigners.
+The Marchigiani, the people of the Marche region, are hard working, warm and friendly.
 Known for producing quality merchandise in textiles and leathers, they have also developed special niches in artisan industries such as high quality handmade paper at Fabriano and musical instruments at Castelfidardo.
 Olive trees, fresh vegetables and vineyards are plentiful throughout the region also.
-Many seaside resorts dot the long stretch of Adriatic coast, making it a relaxing destination for summer vacationers.
+Many seaside resorts pepper the long stretch of Adriatic coast, making it a relaxing destination for summer vacationers.